Alvin Hall

-Alvin D. Hall (born June 27, 1952) is an American financial adviser, author, and media personality.
+Alvin Darnell Hall (born June 27, 1952) is an American financial educator, author, and media personality.

-Early life

-Hall was born June 27, 1952, in Crawfordville, Florida, one of seven children to a family of farmers, day workers and fishermen.
-Interviewed on the BBC Radio 4 programme Midweek he said that his grandmother had told him he was "everything she had", something that helped him get through difficult financial decisions; she was also a great saver and gave him 50 dollars when he was heading to Yale.

-He studied for a Bachelor of Arts in English at Bowdoin College and a Master of Arts in American literature at the University of North Carolina.
-After a period of unemployment and working as a college professor (teaching literature), he started to take an interest in finance.

 Financial adviser

+Hall studied for a Bachelor of Arts in English at Bowdoin College.
+After a period working as a college professor (teaching literature), he moved to New York and started working in finance.

 In 1990, Hall briefly lectured British stockbrokers in London in preparation for the NASD exams in the United States.

 Hall has written books and articles on saving and investing as well as debt management.
 He presented Your Money or Your Life on BBC2 and has made various television and radio appearances, including as a panellist on Dave Gorman's Important Astrology Experiment and The Apprentice: You're Fired.

 He also edits a money column in the UK's Reveal magazine.
 He has written Money Magic for the charitable organisation Quick Reads which encourages people to get back into the habit of reading.
 He was involved in Jamie Oliver's programme, Jamie's Dream School.
 On the programme, Hall taught the pupils mathematics.

+In 2019, Hall received Bowdoin College's 2019 Alumni Service Award from for his commitment to his alma mater throughout his career.